turbonomic/tbutil/docs/SUBCOMMANDS.md

 The supported formatting flags are `-j` and `-y` for both variants of the command, and `-s` for the "static" version only (see [common formatting options](#common-options)).

 The plural variant exports all custom groups to the specified directory (which must not pre-exist).
-The `-v` option causes the export files to contain the full DTO rather than the contracted version that is otherwise created.
+The `-v` option causes the export files to contain the full DTO rather than the contracted version that is otherwise created (which renders them unsuitable for re-importing).

 **See also:**
 [`create static group`](#create-static-group),